jfischer/micropython-iot-hackathon/README.rst

 ========
 Due in large part to the availability of cheap, low-power, internet-connected microcontrollers, the Internet of Things is taking off.
-Python developers can get in on the excitement with Micropython, an implementation of Python 3 that runs on very small devices with no operating system.
-Micropython provides the standard Python REPL (read-eval-print-loop) interface, so you can interactively develop and debug applications on these small devices.
+Python developers can get in on the excitement with MicroPython, an implementation of Python 3 that runs on very small devices with no operating system.
+MicroPython provides the standard Python REPL (read-eval-print-loop) interface, so you can interactively develop and debug applications on these small devices.

-In this session, you will learn some basic electronics, wire up some sensors to a low-power wireless controller board (based on the ESP8266 microcontroller), load the Micropython firmware, and interactively write simple applications to read from the sensors.
+In this session, you will learn some basic electronics, wire up some sensors to a low-power wireless controller board (based on the ESP8266 microcontroller), load the MicroPython firmware, and interactively write simple applications to read from the sensors.
 We will also discuss how to connect to other systems via the MQTT messaging protocol and exchange ideas on larger projects that can be built at home for low cost with beginner-level knowledge.